-Use qos wrr weight to assign a queue to a WRR group, with a certain scheduling weight, on an interface.
+Use qos wrr weight to assign a queue to a WRR group, with a certain scheduling weight, on an interface that performs packet-based WRR queuing.

-Use undo qos wrr weight to restore the default WRR queuing settings of a queue on an interface.
+Use undo qos wrr weight to restore the default WRR queuing settings of a queue on an interface that performs packet-based WRR queuing.

-By default, the weights of queues 0 through 7 are 1, 2, 3, 4, 5, 9, 13, and 15 on an WRR-enabled port.
+By default, the weights of queues 0 through 7 are 1, 2, 3, 4, 5, 9, 13, and 15 on an interface that performs packet-based WRR queuing.